zchking/docs/pages/katalon-studio/docs/headless-browsers-execution.md

 Configuring Headless Browsers
 -----------------------------

 By default, executing automation tests using either [Firefox](https://developer.mozilla.org/en-US/Firefox/Headless_mode) or [Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) headless will add the necessary desired capabilities to the browsers.
-You don’t need to add any additional configurations.
+You don't need to add any additional configurations.
 In case you really need to add more desired capabilities to the headless browsers, then:

 *   Go to **Project -> Settings -> Execution -> ****Default** -\> Select either [Chrome (headless)](/pages/viewpage.action?pageId=13700170) or[Firefox (headless)](/pages/viewpage.action?pageId=13700172)
 *   Add your desired capabilities in these settings.
 For example, I want my Chrome (headless) to be started in smaller Window size: